MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

 ##  Workflow

 + Prerequisite: Generate core client library in Python.
-+ 1. Add authentication and header logic.
++ Add authentication and header logic.
-+ 2. Create a Python session, prepare the environment, and create a snapshot to preserve the environment.
++ Create a Python session, prepare the environment, and create a snapshot to preserve the environment.
-+ 3. Publish the web service and embed this snapshot.
++ Publish the web service and embed this snapshot.
-+ 4. Try out the web service by consuming it in your session.
++ Try out the web service by consuming it in your session.
-+ 5. Manage the service
++ Manage your services

 ![Swagger Workflow](../media/o16n/data-scientist-python-workflow.png)